 Thin-Film Thickness Measurements on Transparent and Obaque Substrates

-Thin film thickness measurements can be made on both transparent and opaque substrates which enables such tools to be used to monitor film thicknesses on such devices as flat panel displays in addition to semiconductor chips and MEMS devices.
+Thin film thickness measurements can be made on both transparent and opaque substrates which enables such tools to be used to monitor film thicknesses on such devices as both patterned and unpatterned semiconductor wafers, flat panel displays and MEMS devices.

 Figure 1 is an example of an integrated circuit as seen through a CRAIC Technologies microspectrophotometer.
-The black square is the entrance aperture of the spectrophotometer itself.
-Light passing through that aperture is measured in terms of intensity versus wavelength.
-As one commonly sees with such thin films as oil on water, the result is an interference pattern whose peak locations are determined by a number of factors…including the thickness of the film.
-Figure 2 is one such example.
+The entrance aperture of the spectrophotometer is moved over the sample to measure the spectrum at each point across the wafer.
+As one commonly sees with such thin films as oil on water, thin films generate an interference pattern whose peak locations are determined by a number of factors…including the thickness of the film.
+CRAIC FilmPro™ software is used to calculate the thickness of the films from the spectra.
+CRAIC Spectral Surface Mapping™ software is used to collect all the thickness data and present it as a film thickness map of the wafer.

 Figure 1.
 Integrated circuit as seen through a CRAIC Technologies microspectrophotometer

-These three reflectance spectra are of three different thicknesses of silicon dioxide film deposited on a silicon substrate.
-Using these spectra, the QDI FilmPro™ software then models the thicknesses of each of the layers using a number of sophisticated algorithms.
+As shown in the spectra, differing thicknesses of silicon dioxide film deposited on a silicon substrate show variation in the interference spectra.
+Using these spectra, the CRAIC FilmPro™ software then models the thicknesses of each of the layers using a number of sophisticated algorithms.
 The results show that the red spectrum has a thickness of 10.1 nanometers, the blue a thickness of 30.0 nanometers and the green a measured thickness of 50.0 nanometers.
 This same technique can be used to measure film thickness by either transmission or reflectance of many types of materials and substrates.
 And due to the flexibility of the CRAIC Technologies thin film thickness measurement solutions, sampling areas can range from over 100 microns across to sub-micron.
+Additionally, CRAIC Spectral Surface Mapping™ software can both automate the process and collect all the thickness data and present it as a map of the thickness of the film across the surface of the wafer

 This information has been sourced, reviewed and adapted from materials provided by CRAIC Technologies.